471D38UNNUX/Hello-World-in-Assembly-and-C/Android x64/Standalone/GAS/README.md

       B. With GCC/Clang:
          gcc/clang namefile.o -o namefile

 Nb: GCC is available in tur-repo.
-GNU Assembler is part of binutils which dependency of GCC
+GNU Assembler and GNU Linker are part of binutils which dependency of GCC